asibic/glassalpha/site/docs/limitations.md

 ### Not Legal Advice

-Glass Alpha provides technical tools for generating audit documentation.
+GlassAlpha provides technical tools for generating audit documentation.
 It does not:
 - Provide legal advice or interpretations
 - Guarantee regulatory compliance
 - Replace human judgment in decision-making